-For example, if your business is distributed in South China, creating buckets in the Guangzhou region can accelerate object upload and download.
-For specific regions, see Region and Access Domain Name.
+For example, if your business is distributed in South China, creating buckets in the Guangzhou region can accelerate object uploads and downloads.
+For more information on regions, see Regions and Access Domain Names.

 A region must be specified when a bucket is created, and cannot be modified once specified.
 All objects in the bucket are stored in the IDC in the region.
 You cannot set regions for objects.